KaiyueSun98/T2V-CompBench/README.md

 Input the video path and run the command:

 ```
-python llava/eval/eval_consistent_attr.py \
+python llava/eval/compbench_eval_consistent_attr.py \
   --video-path ../video/consistent_attr \
-  --output-path ../csv_output_consistent_attr \
+  --output-path ../csv_consistent_attr \
   --read-prompt-file ../meta_data/consistent_attribute_binding.json \
   --t2v-model mymodel
 ```

-The conversations with the MLLM will be saved in a CSV file: `../csv_output_consistent_attr/mymodel_consistent_attr_score.csv`.
+The conversations with the MLLM will be saved in a CSV file: `../csv_consistent_attr/mymodel_consistent_attr_score.csv`.
 The video name, prompt, and score for each text-video pair will be recorded in the columns named of "name","prompt", "Score".

-The final score of the model in this category (consistent attribute binding) will be saved in the last line of this CSV file.
+The final score of the model in this category (consistent attribute binding) will be printed in the last line of this CSV file.

 <a name="dynamic_attribute_binding"></a>
 #### :lemon: Dynamic Attribute Binding